Black Feminist Library

-The Seattle/Black Feminist Black Feminist Library is a lending library available to the community and currently has a (meager) collection of movies, films, documentaries, texts and audiobooks.
+The Seattle/Black Feminist Library is a lending library available to the community and currently has a small collection of movies, films, documentaries, texts and audiobooks.
 You can borrow anything on the list whenever you want — all you have to do is check them out at their central location.
 We think it’s super important to have spaces dedicated to highlighting work done by and about Black feminists, Black women who are feminists, Black feminist theory, Womanism and those that encompass very strong elements of these perspectives — viewing things — history, thoughts, fiction and non-fiction and various ideas via a particular vantage point.
-Not only does this provide an additional site of analysis, allowing viewers to examine different angles of these perspectives, but it absolutely disrupts the white male and white female mainstream narrative that is entirely too prevalent in media.

 We recognize that people of the Black and African diaspora around the world, contribute to the conversation which means our scope expands beyond U.S. boundaries.
 Our goal is to highlight how Black & Afro-feminisms are practiced, narrated, and produced on a global basis and have this reflected in our library.

 - Have safe space dedicated exclusively to Black feminism, Black feminist theory, and Womanism — with material that encompasses direct and very strong elements of these.

 - Provide an additional site of analysis.
 Most often, Black feminism is looked at largely via an academic lens — in textbooks and in scholarly journals.
 Although the SBF Library will eventually expand to include texts and other material, at this point we highlight video since we believe it provides the opportunity to understand Black feminism via a different vantage point.
 It also recognizes there are different areas of access for those who are not affiliated with academic institutions, and for those who may have a different learning ability that what is usually assumed with placing large concepts of Black feminism in written texts.